 I’m pretty excited about this post because it’s not about how to save money TO travel – it’s about how to subsidize travel, travel cheaply, and save money while on the road.

 Along with transportation, accommodation is bound to be one of your biggest expenses while Down Under.
-The good news is that, depending on how long you plan to be in one place, there are plenty of ways you can save money on accommodation in Australia without ever having to stay in a hotel.
+The good news is that, depending on how long you plan to be in one place, there are plenty of ways you can save money on accommodation in Australia without ever having to stay in a hotel, so that you have more money to put toward fun activities in Australia.

 How many times have you heard Australia referred to as an expensive country?
 Relatively speaking, it is.
 Your money could definitely go further in Southeast Asia, Eastern Europe, or South America.